-Do the people in the studies of these drugs resemble this patient?
+Do the people in the studies of these drugs resemble me?

 Many of the people in antipsychotic trials were recruited by advert, a lot were volunteered by their doctor rather volunteered themselves, none gave informed consent, some didn't exist.
 There were very few average people in these trials.
-If the person you are treating has another condition in addition to psychosis, there were few people like them in the trials.
+If you are being treated for another condition in addition to psychosis, there were few people like you in the trials.

-Is there any way to know which antipsychotic to give this patient?
+How do you know which antipsychotic to give me?